hd719/devops/Docker-101.md

 ## 8: K8s Engine Init

-- To create a new K8s cluster, click the hamburger icon and click on `New K8s Enging` and navigate to `New Cluster`
+- To create a new K8s cluster, click the hamburger icon and click on `New K8s Engine` and navigate to `New Cluster`

 ## 9: Creating a Cluster with Google Cloud